 Hours of Operation: Monday through Friday 7:00 am – 3:00 pm

 Hours of Operation: Monday through Thursday 7:00 am – 7:00 pm Friday 7:00 am – 4:30 pm

 Locations accept most major insurances for physical, occupational and speech therapies.
 To schedule appointments, contact the location you are interested in receiving services:

-CHH Outpatient Rehabilitation Services utilize the best evidence based practices and provide professional, one to one therapist treatments to help reduce pain, restore function, and improve movement and functional abilities for patients.
+Part of the HHC rehabilitation Network, CHH offers outpatient rehabilitation services utilize the best evidence based practices and provide professional, one to one therapist treatments to help reduce pain, restore function, and improve movement and functional abilities for patients.
 In conjunction with the referring provider, therapists conduct a comprehensive initial evaluation then create a detailed long range plan of care specific to the patient’s presenting impairments and individual needs.

 Treatments offered at both locations are designed to address a wide range of neuromusculoskeletal, cognitive, and speech disorders, including traumatic, medical, mechanical and postural dysfunctions of acute and chronic injuries.
 These may take the form of musculoskeletal pain disorders, body injuries, sports and orthopedic injuries, total joint replacements, and neurological conditions.
 Communication disorders, dysphagia, lymphedema, and vestibular dysfunctions are also treated.
 The highly trained staff is made up of Physical and Occupational Therapists, Speech Language Pathologists, a Board Certified Orthopedic Clinical Specialist, Certified Hand Therapist, and a Certified Lymphedema Therapist.